-How To Get Your DUNS Number
+How to get a DUNS Number

-Step 1: Choose Your Company Type
+Step 1: Choose your company type.

 The first step is to pick the best option to describe your company type.
 Depending on your selection, you’ll be redirected to the corresponding page to fill out your company information.